GuardBear2/SIEM/src/engine/test/acceptance_test/README.md

-# Acceptance Tests for Wazuh-Engine and Wazuh-Analysisd
+# Acceptance Tests for GuardBear-Engine and GuardBear-Analysisd

 ## Overview

-The `acceptance` directory contains scripts to measure the performance of the Wazuh-Engine and Wazuh-Analysisd.
-The primary script, `acceptance_test.sh`, is used to send events to both Wazuh-Analysisd and Wazuh-Engine, capturing and comparing their performance metrics.
+The `acceptance` directory contains scripts to measure the performance of the GuardBear-Engine and GuardBear-Analysisd.
+The primary script, `acceptance_test.sh`, is used to send events to both GuardBear-Analysisd and GuardBear-Engine, capturing and comparing their performance metrics.

 ## Configuration